lynxoid/coral/README.md

 Running
 --------------
- - on MacOS:
+ - on MacOS: use Coral.app
- - from command line:
+ - from command line: <code>./coral</code>

 TODO
 --------------